TRNG-00002423/Jackson-Champion/Week1-Git-Python/Monday/git-branching.md

 9: Issue resolves by deleting the conflict markers and combine both versions into one.

-10: Staged and commit the resolved file with '**git add test-plan.md git commit -m "Resolve merge conflict: combine scope updates**"
+10: Staged and commit the resolved file with '**git add test-plan.md git commit -m "Resolve merge conflict: combine scope updates**"'

 11: Run git log --oneline --graph to see the full merge history and push changes to main '**git push origin main**'.